 If you need to use your bare hands, remember to wash them as soon as you can or use an alcohol-based hand sanitiser similar to push the button.

-2. For passenger carrying lifts practice social distancing and avoid crowds
+2. For passenger carrying lifts practice social distancing and use a face mask

-If you cannot maintain a two metre distance with other people in the lift then be patient and wait for the next one, or consider taking the stairs instead if you can.
-Ideally it’s best to travel in the lift /elevator cabin on your own or only a few other people to limit the spread of infections through respiratory droplets.
-Refrain from talking and if you have to cough or sneeze, turn away from others and use your sleeve or a handkerchief to prevent droplets from spreading - but a smile is fine!
+If you cannot maintain a two-metre distance with other people in the lift then be patient and wait for the next one, or consider taking the stairs instead if you can.
+Ideally, it’s best to travel in the lift /elevator cabin on your own or only a few other people (as per the building's measures) to limit the spread of infections through respiratory droplets.
+Therefore, don't forget to wear your face mask/face covering when using a lift!

 3. Regular cleaning of touchable lift surfaces